Department of Chemical Engineering

 Faculty

-LORENZ T. BIEGLER, Covestro University Professor Professor of Chemical Engineering – Ph.D., University of Wisconsin; Carnegie Mellon, 1981–
+LORENZ T. BIEGLER, Covestro University Professor and Professor of Chemical Engineering – Ph.D., University of Wisconsin; Carnegie Mellon, 1981–

 DAPHNE WUI YARN CHAN, Assistant Professor of Chemical Engineering – Ph.D., Massachusetts Institute of Technology; Carnegie Mellon, 2022-–